 Do I have to adhere to a schedule

 Yes.
 Any hair growth laser treatment device has manufacturer specific treatment times that need to be adhered to.
 Ongoing laser treatment schedules can vary.
 Typically a laser treatment will be 2-3 times per week in the first 12 months and then once per week after that.

 Laser hair growth does not work instantaneously.
 A follicle needs time to produce a new hair that will then exit the scalp and grow to a measurable length before you will notice results.
 Usually results can be seen in about three months, with more significant results in approximately six to 12 months.

 Do laser treatments work with other hair loss products

 Yes!
-Laser hair growth treatments can give lagging hair follicles a boost and can work in conjunction with other hair loss products such as DHT blockers, shampoos, topical lotions and hair vitamins.
+Laser hair growth treatments can give lagging hair follicles a boost and can work in conjunction with other hair loss products such as shampoos, conditioners and topical lotions.

 If I was to purchase an at home laser device... which product should I choose

-The answer is the laser caps with 272 laser diodes as they are the ultimate laser devices for hair growth that has the best coverage, as well as being practical, affordable and easy to use.
-When considering that laser therapy is an ongoing treatment, the laser cap is easier to use and thus allowing for better consistency which ends up with better hair growth results.
+When considering that laser therapy is an ongoing treatment, the at-home laser devices are easier to use, more convenient and thus allowing for better consistency which ends up with better results.
 We recommend a hands free laser device over a laser comb as there is no chance of over lapping and over stimulating the hair follicles, and therefore much more convenient to use.
 The laser comb will still give you results, however as laser therapy is an ongoing treatment, over time people will rush through the treatment not giving complete time nor coverage and the desired results are generally not as successful.